 Heartland Marimba Festival: Heartland Marimba Dances There is ONLY ONE professional quartet in North America devoted totally to classical marimba repertory - and you could have guessed which state it’s in.
 Matthew Coley (formerly on the Iowa State faculty, now freelancing), and three colleagues will be performing many concerts around Iowa in the next year.

-THEME: IOWA PIANISTS EXPLORING
+THEME SEVEN: IOWA PIANISTS ARE EXPLORING

 Iowa is a great state for the piano, with a major new piano festival in Cedar Falls and important pianists too numerous to name here.
 Here are a couple of releases that reached me in 2016; they fit my theme of non-garden-variety repertory: